kj0s/NMF_cell_fate/cfa/general_readme.md

+# similarity to mofa 2, check if we can replicate findigs w mofa if not similar

 script function is to integrate 3 data types i.e. barcode lineage data, stored in the tensor, rna expression, and udt/protein markers.

 it uses multi view factor analysis, leans shared latent structures from the data.